 Client-side sessions

-Client-side sessions are those where Identity Cloud returns the entire session state to the client after a request.
-Identity Cloud returns the session state to the client in a session cookie.
-The cookie is then passed back to Identity Cloud with each subsequent request.
+For client-side sessions, PingOne Advanced Identity Cloud returns the entire session state to the client in a session cookie after a request.
+The cookie is then passed back to PingOne Advanced Identity Cloud with each subsequent request.

 Client-side authentication sessions